ashutoshkrris/EazyLoader/README.md

     - Download Post Images(containing one or more than one images)
     - Download Videos, Reels and IGTV Videos
     - Download Latest Stories

+- SlideShare
+    - Download Slides from SlideShare in PDF format

 ## <a name='upcoming-features'>⭐ Upcoming Features</a>